kevchn/med-appeal/README.md

 # MedAppeal
 This is an insurance appeal letter generation chat-bot AI powered by Python (Flask) and ReactJS.
+Developers beware: the code in this repository is of an **astoundingly poor quality**.

 ![Homepage Preview](http://i3.imgbus.com/doimg/7com5mon16f3ca5.png)